AntonTerekhov/OrientDB-PHP/readme.markdown

 * `OrientDBException` -  base exception, all exceptions listed below are extending this class.
 This class used as general error class (in case of OrientDB problems).
 * `OrientDBConnectException` -  thrown on connect errors.
-* `OrientDBWrongCommandException` - wrong command sequence exception, for example thrown on call `recordLoad()` on DB not opened.
+* `OrientDBWrongCommandException` - wrong command sequence exception, for example thrown on call `recordLoad()` if DB is not opened yet.
 * `OrientDBWrongParamsException` - wrong params count or other param-related issues.

 ## OrientDBRecord ##